davestewart/davestewart-site-old/content/blog/programming/modular-architecture-using-nuxt-layers/index.md

     +- ...
 ```

-As it starts with "b" it generally sits at the top of the tree so I can just ignore it, or if I need it, I know it's top of the list.
+As `base` starts with "b" it generally sits at the top of the tree so I can ignore it, or know just where to look if I need it.

 If a concern spans multiple domains, or isn't specific enough to get its own domain, `site` feels like a nice bucket: